wp-plugins/formilla-live-chat/readme.txt

 == Screenshots ==

-1. The Formilla Live Chat Dashboard where you can monitor your website visitors in real-time and initiate/respond to live chats.
+1. The Formilla Live Chat Dashboard where you can monitor your website visitors in real-time and initiate or respond to live chats.
 2. The live chat widget installed on your WordPress site upon activation of Formilla.com Live Chat plugin.
 3. From left to right: Our Email us button and form in English; a customized version of the Email us button and form in Spanish
 4. Configure options for your chat widget such as proactive chat, hours of operation, and email notifications.